ombori/grid-docs/grid-pim/integration-flow.md

 ```

 ### Integrate into frontend
-To integrate into a front-end application, use `GridProductServiceClient` for readonly operations.
+To integrate into a front-end application, use `GridProductServiceClient` for read-only operations.
 Make sure to enter your `tenantIndex` and `accessKey` into the code sample below.

 ```javascript
 import { GridProductServiceClient } from '@ombori/grid-product-service';